brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 a few days that involved more than 4,000 feet of ascent.
 Any day that has more than 700 ft/mile of ascent is going to be very hard.
 * Be flexible around Camel's Hump and Mount Mansfield to avoid exposure in bad weather.
-There are bad weather blue-blazes that can be used if you need to say on schedule and don't want to cross the dangerously exposed peaks.
+There are bad weather blue-blazes that can be used if you need to stay on schedule and don't want to cross the dangerously exposed peaks.
 However, steep slippery down sections need to be taken extremely slowly, even on the bad-weather bypasses.
 I was lucky and had perfect weather for Camel's Hump and good enough weather for Mansfield